 The refundable tax offset and the cash payment from Federal and the State/Territory Government are exempt from taxes in the SMSF (Tax Free).

-- A certificate from the Housing Secretary under the NRAS stating the Refundable Tax Offset
+- A certificate from the Housing Secretary under the NRAS stating the Refundable Tax Offset, and

-- Claiming in the Financial year relates to the NRAS year on the certificate
+- The claiming in the Financial year relates to the NRAS year on the certificate.

 Refundable Tax Offset (Federal Government Contribution):

 - Dr: Income Tax Payable/ Refundable Tax Credit

 - Cr: Profit/Loss Allocation Account